Endless ways exist to start a cold email campaign.

 In addition, buyers receive more emails than ever before and are numb to the amount of outreach they have to navigate.

-To make a bigger impact with your cold emails, you should take the necessary steps to prepare and construct a cold email sequence that aligns with your situation.
+To make a bigger impact with your cold emails, aside from making sure your prospects or leads are qualified, you should also take the necessary steps to prepare and construct a cold email sequence that aligns with your situation.

 Step 1: Target Account & Buyer Personas